TheFlamethrowerProject/flamethrower/README.md

 # DIY Flamethrower - This is not a toy

 <sub>This repository is still under construction.
 Links may be innactive and not all files have been uploaded.</sub>
+<sup>This repository is still under construction.
+Links may be innactive and not all files have been uploaded.</sup>
 <!-- ![](Media/Logo.jpg)   -->

 **The Samson Taxon Flamethrower**  - Personal, handheld, butane fueled, 3D printed flamethrower!